dv1/arpc/README.markdown

 		"func" : "foo",
 		"params" : ["hello", 3.14]
 	}

+In this example, both sender and receiver are written in Ruby.
+However, nothing speaks against using different languages.
+Sender and receiver must previously agree on a serializer, nothing more is needed.
+For instance, the example receiver in the code above could have been written in C++; the C++ JSON serializer would then be used.
+No special glue code is necessary.

 __NOTE:__ Further documentation (reference, guide for extending arpc) is currently being written.
 When finished, it will reside in a docs/ folder.